The Rhodos Maker Magellan Grant

 2. Complete research ethics training.

-3. Present your research at Discover USC and Rhodos community events.
+3. Present your research at Discover UofSC and Rhodos community events.

 4. Submit a research report with pictures.